Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 This chapter explores how various large software companies have tackled the challenge of facial recognition technology and the underlying mechanisms that power it.
-The Author examines the various techniques and methodologies these companies employ and explains their solutions.
+The author examines these companies\' various techniques and methodologies and explains their solutions.
 The primary objective of this chapter is to equip the reader with comprehensive knowledge of contemporary facial recognition software and the cutting-edge technologies that drive its operation.

 ## Why facial recognition is popular